qiuyixu/Green-space-accessibility-/README.md

 In the Notebook folder is an example for Ghent.

-This is a project still in progress and will be adjusted.
-If you found any mistake or have any suggestions, please feel free to contact me xuqiuyi1015@gmail.com.
+This is a project still in progress and could be adjusted.

 ## Modified 2SFCA model (Guassian distribution)
 ### Step1: